becem-gharbi/nuxt-fcm/README.md

 ### Listen to messages

-When a push message is received and the page is open (in foreground), the message is passed to the page and an onMessage() event is dispatched with the payload of the push message.
+In the foreground, when a message is received it's passed to the page and the `onMessage` event is dispatched with the payload.

 ```js
 const { onMessage } = useFcm();